mmgreiner/mmgreiner.github.io/content/post/2022-04-02-math-static-sites.md

 ### Math code blocks

-One issue is, that all these pages are typically stored on [github](https://github.com/), which used again it's own way how to display math equations.
+One issue is, that all these pages are typically stored on [github](https://github.com/), which uses again it's own way how to display math equations.
 It seems that code blocks of type math are the future.

 With version 0.93.0, [Hugo] allows extensions to the rendering of code blocks, see [render hooks](https://gohugo.io/templates/render-hooks/#render-hooks-for-code-blocks).